-Mr. JAVIER PRATO (Amateur Video Maker): Filmmakers had to shoot somebody dancing.
+JAVIER PRATO: Filmmakers had to shoot somebody dancing.
 So I came up with this idea of putting a character dressed like Jesus Christ and singing "I Will Survive" by Gloria Gaynor.

-Ms. GLORIA GAYNOR (Singer): (Singing) At first I was afraid, I was petrified, thinking I could never live without you by my side.
+GLORIA GAYNOR: (Singing) At first I was afraid, I was petrified, thinking I could never live without you by my side.

 SYDELL: Prato actually got in touch with Universal which owns the rights to "I Will Survive" to get permission to use the song.
 But they never responded.
 So he just sent it in to the contest.
 But then, some of his friends started sending it around on email.

 PRATO: My fans, you know, who - people who loved the video, they just put it out there.
 I mean, I never - they were the ones who put it on YouTube.

 SYDELL: Prato's video got extremely popular getting some 2 million hits on YouTube.
 He was approached by a company that wanted to attach ads to it so Prato could make some money.
 So he sent another letter to Universal asking permission for rights.
 Their response was a threatening letter.

 PRATO: They told me, I had to take the video out.
 Take it off from all the Web sites that are out there, which, of course, I didn't have any control out of it.
 You know, I didn't - you know, threatened me to a lawsuit if - I have to call them back and discuss monetary losses.

 SYDELL: Fortunately, Prato had heard of something called the Fair Use Project at Stanford University, a legal clinic that was founded last year specifically to help artists like Prato.
 The project's executive director, Anthony Falzone, says they sent out a letter on his behalf saying that Prato's work fits under an exception to copyright law.